mienaikoe/ziyu/Chapters/4-4-Chapter26.md

 "I have nothing to give you, Holragi scum," he said staring at her feet.
 "Take my life or leave me to my suffering," he said.

-"Jesse?" she asked, bewildered at seeing his face again, "Is that you?"
+"Jathi?" she asked, bewildered at seeing his face again, "Is that you?"

 He remained there, motionless, fighting back a cough and holding his right hand to the back of his head.